stodd1031/SnakeNeuralNet/README.md

 # SnakeNeuralNet
-A genetic neural network that learns to plays snake
+A genetic neural network that learns to play snake

 video explanation and demonstration: https://youtu.be/N6v2cx8xjTY